 Health promotion and prevention strategies

 The Guide to Community Preventive Services, aiming to prevent excessive alcohol consumption, has compiled a list of recommended alcohol intervention including:

 - shop liability

 - Maintaining limits on hours of sale

-In being more conscious of binge drinking and alcohol abuse, healthcare administrators, professionals, and providers can drive awareness to patients.
-Through this shared knowledge, healthcare professionals and patients can come to the best possible prevention and treatment options for each patient.
+In being more conscious of binge drinking and alcohol abuse, healthcare administrators, professionals, and providers can drive awareness among patients.
+Through this shared knowledge, healthcare professionals and patients can determine the best possible prevention and treatment options for each patient.

 How students and families can prevent binge drinking

 Parents and families should take it upon themselves to talk with their children about the dangers of alcohol abuse.
 If parents incorporate alcohol-related they can make a significant impact on their children’s decisions about drinking.
 Encouraging your children to surround themselves with the right peers, not give in to peer pressure, and other positive behaviors can play a vital role in healthy habits for the future.